 Resources On How To Sue A Business In The UK

-Read more of guides to making personal injury claims against businesses:
+Read some of our other guides to making personal injury claims against businesses:

 - Find out how to claim for a broken ankle at work and how personal injury compensation is calculated.

-- Learn when you could be eligible to claim for an accident in a shop here.
+- Learn about claiming for an accident in a shop here.

 - Read who is entitled to claim after a slip, trip or fall at work.

-We have also provided these links to some external resources you may find helpful.
+We have also provided these links to some helpful external resources:

 - Read this resource on head injury and concussion from the NHS.